In 15 seconds ..

 The one page that you’ve probably spent the most time working on crafting and refining.

-In 5 seconds to tell me if that page tells you what you do as well as you just did yourself.
+In 15 seconds to tell me if that page tells you what you do (in as much detail) as well as you just did yourself.

 Sure, it has to use images and branding to support the content, and when you’re in browse mode the backdrop is vital to settling in for the ride ..

 But in 15 seconds, does the content and the razzmatazz tell you this is home — or does it tell you that you’re probably not even in the right time zone?

 Now, because you might have put that content together and are rightly proud of yourself — but hopefully having a few doubts about now — I want you to go one step further: